GetFluxly Start Free

 Pricing, side by side.

 PostHog uses usage-based pricing with generous free tiers per product.
-GetFluxly uses flat-tier pricing on profiles and events.
+GetFluxly uses one flat-rate plan priced only by profiles, with events always free.
 As of June 2026:

 PostHog is the analytics.
 GetFluxly is the email action.